chainsawriot/resdtmf/README.md

 #>   text2 0    1   1  1    0
 ```

 And the metadata is preserved.
-At the moment, the original order of
-documents is not preserved.

 ``` r
 docvars(example_dfm)